 9. Select Payment Method

-Select Add Credit Card or Debit Card and tap on Next to continue, or if you do not want to setup a payment method, select ‘Remind Me Later’ and tap on Next to Continue.
+Select Add Credit Card or Debit Card and tap on Next to continue.
+If you do not want to setup a payment method, select ‘Remind Me Later’ and tap on Next to Continue.

 Note: You won’t be able purchase paid apps without setting up a payment method.